jwmatthews/kyma_poc/example_output/helloworld_mdb_custom_rules/ruleset.md

 ```
   * file:///tmp/source-code/src/main/java/org/jboss/as/quickstarts/servlet/HelloWorldMDBServletClient.java
-      *
+      * Line Number: 82

- JMS `Topic`s should be replaced with Micrometer `Emitter`s feeding a Channel.
+      * Message: 'JMS `Topic`s should be replaced with Micrometer `Emitter`s feeding a Channel.
 See the following example of migrating
  a Topic to an Emitter:

  Before: